joelkuiper/Llamora/README.md

 ## What It Does

 **Daily pages.** A new page opens each day.
-You write; the model responds inline if you want it to (and only then).
+You write; the model responds if you want it to (and only then).
 This exchange is stored as a persistent log that accumulates over time.

 **Day openings.** At the start of each day, the model generates a short opening.
 It draws on a rolling window of recent entries and a digest of the previous day's exchange, and becomes the first message on the new page.

 **Traces.** After each exchange, the model suggests relevant tags.
 These tags (called traces in the app) accumulate in a dedicated view showing frequency over time, co-occurrence with other traces, chronological entry history, and a model-generated summary of what the trace represents.
 An activity heatmap shows usage across the past year.
-Tags also allow you to attach context for the model responses.
+Traces also allow you to attach context to the model for responses.

 **Search.** Entries are embedded locally using a small sentence model.
 Search combines semantic nearest-neighbour retrieval with phrase matching and returns ranked results across the full log.